lemlac/mulem/docs/reference.md

 ```
 user = User.create() |> {
-    &$,    -- Append properties of context to this object.
+    &$,                   -- Append current pipeline context to this object.
     name: "John Smith",   -- Modify select properties below it.
     dob: "1970-01-01",
 }
 ```

-`&$` means to spread the context object in this tuple.
+`&$` means to spread the pipeline result in this tuple.
 This makes an object with new properties set below it.
 Because this is such a common action, we can abriviate with `&{}`.

 ```
 user = User.create() |> &{  -- Means to append to the pipes context.